 If you have a spirit of adventure and are willing to embrace an authentic, at-times unpredictable river cruise to see wildlife, culture and nature in motion, you should give a Brahmaputra River Cruise a try.

-Judi Cohen (TravelingJudi on Instagram) has travelled to more than 80 countries in search of unique experiences.
+Judi Cohen (TravelingJudi on Instagram) has traveled to more than 80 countries in search of unique experiences.
 Writing about her off-the-beaten track adventurous journeys by train, helicopter, plane and small quirky cruise ships is her passion.
 Judi is an inspirational storyteller and a successful social media influencer.
 Her goal is to die with memories not dreams!

 For another type of adventure, this time on foot, head to the fabulous Zanskar region in the Himalayas.
 Here’s what a 3 day trek in the Markha Valley looks like – the busiest section of a 16 day hike John and I did in the fall of 2017.